Harrison Ford: Aviation

-Ford's aircraft is kept at Santa Monica Airport.
-The Bell 407 is often kept and flown in Jackson and has been used by the actor in two mountain rescues during his assigned duty time with Teton County Search and Rescue.
-On one of the rescues, Ford recovered a hiker who had become lost and disoriented.
-She boarded Ford's helicopter and promptly vomited into one of the rescuers' caps, unaware of who the pilot was until much later; "I can't believe I barfed in Harrison Ford's helicopter!" she said later.
+Ford's aircraft are kept at Santa Monica Airport.
+His Bell 407 helicopter is often hangered at Jackson and has been used by Ford in two mountain rescues during his assigned duty time with Teton County Search and Rescue.
+During one of the rescues, Ford recovered a lost and disoriented hiker.
+She boarded his helicopter and promptly vomited into one of the rescuers' caps, unaware of who the pilot was until much later; "I can't believe I barfed in Harrison Ford's helicopter!" she said later.